Ramnaresh Sarwan: Captaincy

-On 29 April 2007 it was announced that Sarwan was to succeed the retiring Brian Lara as captain of the West Indies following the side's exit from the 2007 World Cup.
+On 29 April 2007 it was announced that Sarwan was to succeed the retiring Brian Lara as captain of the West Indies following the team's exit from the 2007 World Cup.

 During the second Test in the West Indies tour of England in May 2007, Sarwan injured his shoulder when he collided with a boundary fence while attempting to prevent a four.
 This shoulder injury ruled him out of the remainder of the tour and for a further ten months.

 Post captaincy

-Sarwan returned to the West Indies side in 2008 for the home series against Sri Lanka, as vice-captain to Chris Gayle.
+Sarwan returned to the West Indies team in 2008 for the home series against Sri Lanka, as vice-captain to Chris Gayle.
 Throughout the series Sarwan scored over 50 in four consecutive innings, including a match-winning century, at an average of 77.75.
 He was also named man of the series for his batting feats.

 In the subsequent 2008 Test series against Australia, Sarwan continued his fine batting form.
 With Sarwan scoring a half century and a matching saving 128 in the second Test at the Sir Vivian Richards Stadium in North Sound, Antigua.
 At the age 28 years, 228 days he became the youngest West Indian to reach the 5,000 runs milestone when he scored a century in the first Test of the 2009 home series against England at Sabina Park in Jamaica.
 In scoring his 13th Test match century Sarwan equalled the record for the most centuries in the fourth innings – a record he shared until 2017 with Sunil Gavaskar and Ricky Ponting.
 He went on to notch his highest test innings score, being 291 in the first innings of the fourth test of the said series played in March 2009 at Barbados' Kensington Oval.
 Sarwan's knock equalled the highest test innings of Vivian Richards which was also scored against England in 1976 at The Oval in South London.